MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/autopilot-scenarios.md

 # Windows Autopilot scenarios

-Due to different environments, different configurations, and different needs, Windows Autopilot supports several different scenarios.
+Due to different environments, different configurations, and different needs, Windows Autopilot offers several different scenarios.
 The following table summarizes the scenarios that are available in Windows Autopilot:

 | **Scenario** | **Purpose** | **Description** |
 | --- | --- |